Robert Ross Ferguson: Recognition

+Personal life

-Bob Ferguson had a happy family life.
-He was devoted to his wife Norma, giving her roses every week of their 57 years of marriage.
+He was devoted to his wife Norma, giving her roses every week of their 59 years of marriage, until her death.
 In 1999 he told the U of R Alumni Magazine: "I've had a most exciting and interesting life.
 I look back on it and I just wouldn't have changed anything."
-He died on September 19, 2006, in Regina, Saskatchewan, leaving four children and six grandchildren.
+He died on September 19, 2006, in Regina, Saskatchewan.

-Bob lived his life in a way in which his father would be proud.
-He had been deeply inspired by his father's values and ideals.
-Characteristically, one of his last official acts was to sign the letters for the 2006 Christmas Seals Campaign for the Saskatchewan Lung Association.
+One of his last official acts was to sign the letters for the 2006 Christmas Seals Campaign for the Saskatchewan Lung Association.
 He said, "If the Lung Association has benefited from our association half as much as I have then it has been time well spent."